MartinoFabbro/citadel/content/Foundation.md

 10. **Player-driven [[NPE]]:** New Player Experience will be mostly driven by their peers, pilots will be immediately integrated into a social environment, and alliances will be responsible for guiding players during their initial experiences in the universe.

-11. **Different layers of [[combat]]**: Combat in the game is a complex experience that goes beyond just exchanging firepower.
+11. **Different layers of [[Combat]]**: Combat in the game is a complex experience that goes beyond just exchanging firepower.
 It connects closely with the game's strategic and tactical components like ship customization, gathering resources, and technological advancements.
 This ensures that each battle is impacted by wider gameplay choices.

     "*Infantry wins battles, logistics wins wars*."